Sheep-y/Modnix/DESIGN_DOC.md

 This is the design documentation for Modnix ver 1.0.

-Modnix is a user friendly successor to Phoenix Point Mod Loader, the first modding tool for Phoenix Point.
+Modnix is a user friendly modding tool for Phoenix Point, and a successor of Phoenix Point Mod Loader.

 Aims for the release 1.0, in this order:

 1. Fully backward compatible with PPML installation and mods.
 2. User friendly, as foolproof as feasible.
 3. Enable launch / splash screen modding.
+4. Bring resources to players and players to community.